rijz/chippyapp/README.md

 Hellochippy: AI-Powered Front Desk MVP

-Agent X is a sophisticated command center for managing autonomous AI booking agents.
+Hellochippy is a sophisticated command center for managing autonomous AI booking agents.
 Built for service-based businesses, it leverages Gemini 3 models to scan websites, learn business rules, and interact with customers via a customizable chat widget.

 ## Features
 - **Discovery Engine**: Instant scanning of business URLs to build a Knowledge Base.